Green Zone (film): Critical response

 Ilana Ozernoy in Newsweek criticized the film's "popcorn-crunching conventions" and simplification of the source material, writing "if Green Zone were an exercise in bubble-gum pop, I would have chewed happily.
 But it is Greengrass's insistence on making the thing look and feel authentic that made it all the more unbelievable."

 Writing for The Boston Globe, Wesley Morris was critical of the film's mixture of style and tone.
-"If tremulous 100-yard-dash camerawork is Greengrass’s voice, this sort of movie might not be the song for him.
-Helgeland’s script doesn’t just suspect conspiracy.
-It’s certain there is corruption.
-And righteousness doesn’t suit the illusory objectivity of the director’s docu-realism."
+"If tremulous 100-yard-dash camerawork is Greengrass's voice, this sort of movie might not be the song for him.
+Helgeland's script doesn't just suspect conspiracy.
+It's certain there is corruption.
+And righteousness doesn't suit the illusory objectivity of the director's docu-realism."

 In the UK, Tim Robey in The Daily Telegraph conceded that "with all we retrospectively know about the wool-pulling to make the case for war, it's a kick to follow a main character on the ground who smells a rat"; he nevertheless criticized the film for lacking credibility in its portrayal of a rogue hero who never faces a reprimand and never suffers paranoia.

 More enthusiastically, Andrew O'Hagan in The Evening Standard called Green Zone "one of the best war films ever made" because "it does what countless newspaper articles, memoirs, government statements and public inquiries have failed to do when it comes to the war in Iraq: expose the terrible lies that stood behind the decision of the US and Britain to prosecute the war, and it does so in a way that is dramatically brilliant, morally complex and relentlessly thrilling."

+Accolades

 The film was nominated for a Visual Effects Society Award for Outstanding Supporting Visual Effects in a Feature Motion Picture but lost to another Matt Damon film, Hereafter.